DecisiveAI/mdai-docs/src/install/aws/start.md

 # 🪄 Create an MDAI Engine instance in AWS 🪄

-Deploying an engine to AWS will allow you to
+Deploying an MDAI Engine to AWS will allow you to:
-1. ☁️ Manage your engine in the cloud.
+1. ☁️ Manage your MDAI Engine in the cloud.
-2. 🔐 Enable access to your engine via your AWS account settings, whether it's multiple users or just you.
+2. 🔐 Enable access to your engine via your AWS account settings, whether it's for multiple users or just yourself.
-3. 🌎 Use DNS to connect your custom domain to all your engine entry-points.
+3. 🌎 Use DNS to connect your custom domain to any engine entry-points.
-4. 💵 Visualize your engine and pipelines to start taking of your telemetry cost back into your own hands.
+4. 💵 Visualize your pipeline data flows, giving you instant insights into your telemetry cost drivers and the net impact of your defined data processors.

-## Setup the MDAI Engine in AWS

-You are going to learn to do the following:
+Future versions of the MDAI Engine will be compatible with other cloud service providers.

+## Getting Started

+To begin visualizing your telemetry pipelines, you will need to complete the following three steps:

-1. Set up and run a AWS instance of an MDAI Engine
+1. Set up and run an AWS instance of the MDAI Engine.
-2. Send telemetry to the MDAI Engine
+2. Send telemetry to the MDAI Engine.
-3. Access the MDAI Engine Console to verify data flowing through the MDAI Engine
+3. Access the MDAI Engine Console to verify data flowing through the MDAI Engine.

 <br />